MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 | FaultingObjectLocation    | Rack A06, RU 25, Slot 11                                        |
 | RecommendedActions        | {"Expand the volume.", "Migrate workloads to other volumes."}   |

-**FaultId**
-Unique ID within the scope of one cluster.
+**FaultId**: Unique ID within the scope of one cluster.

-**PerceivedSeverity**
-PerceivedSeverity = { 4, 5, 6 } = { "Informational", "Warning", and "Error" }, or equivalent colors such as blue, yellow, and red.
+**PerceivedSeverity**: PerceivedSeverity = { 4, 5, 6 } = { "Informational", "Warning", and "Error" }, or equivalent colors such as blue, yellow, and red.

-**FaultingObjectDescription**
-Part information for hardware, typically blank for software objects.
+**FaultingObjectDescription**: Part information for hardware, typically blank for software objects.

-**FaultingObjectLocation**
-Location information for hardware, typically blank for software objects.
+**FaultingObjectLocation**: Location information for hardware, typically blank for software objects.

-**RecommendedActions**
-List of recommended actions that are independent and in no particular order.
+**RecommendedActions**: List of recommended actions that are independent and in no particular order.
 Today, this list is often of length 1.

 ## Fault event properties
 The following table presents several key properties of the fault event.
 For the full schema, inspect the **MSFT\_StorageFaultEvent** class in *storagewmi.mof*.